Terminal49/API/docs/In Depth Guides/4-tracking-request-lifecycle.md

  * `invalid_number` if the shipping line rejects the formatting of the number.
  * `booking_cancelled` if the shipping line indicates that the booking has been cancelled.

+## Stopped

+Terminal49 will stop tracking requests for the following reasons:

+ * When all cargo is marked `empty_returned`.
+ * For Maersk: all cargo is marked `empty_returned` or `picked_up`.
+ * If more than 56 days have passed since the cargo arrived at it's destination.
+ * If there have been no updates for more than 56 days.

 ## Status

 If you want to see the status of your tracking request you can make a [GET request](https://developers.terminal49.com/docs/api/docs/reference/terminal49/terminal49.v1.json/paths/~1tracking_requests~1%7Bid%7D/get) on what the most recent failure reason was (`failed_reason` field).